naveenkambham/k-nearest-neighbors-FromScratch/README.md

-# KNN Implementation in Python
+* KNN * implementation in Python
-In this work KNN algorithm is developed from scratch with-out using/depending on any machine learning libraries.
+In this work KNN algorithm is developed from scratch with out using/depending on any machine learning libraries.